Fahrenheit 451 (2018 film)

 Fahrenheit 451 is a 2018 American dystopian drama film directed and co-written by Ramin Bahrani, loosely based on the 1953 book of the same name by Ray Bradbury.
+It is a remake of the 1966 film of the same name.
 It stars Michael B. Jordan, Michael Shannon, Khandi Alexander, Sofia Boutella, Lilly Singh, Grace Lynn Kung and Martin Donovan.
 Set in a future America, the film follows a "fireman" whose job it is to burn books, which are now illegal, only to question society after meeting a young woman.
 After premiering at the 2018 Cannes Film Festival, the film aired on HBO on May 19, 2018, receiving mixed critical reviews, with praise for the performances and visuals, but criticism for the screenplay and lack of faithfulness to the source material.

 Plot

 In the future, after a Second American Civil War, most reading in the United States is confined to the Internet, called "The 9", and most books are banned (except for greatly simplified versions of books, such as the Bible, To the Lighthouse and Moby Dick).
 The fire department serves a different function: firemen do not contain fires, but rather start them.
 Furthermore, they are ordered to burn books, in addition to buildings.

-Guy Montag is a fireman living in Cleveland working under Captain Beatty, and goes about his work without question, believing that by following in his captain's footsteps he is serving and protecting society.
+Guy Montag is a fireman living in Cleveland.
+Working under Captain Beatty, Montag performs his work without question, believing that by following his captain's example, he is serving and protecting society.

 Montag's consciousness is expanded by reading Dostoyevsky’s Notes from Underground, regarded as one of the first dystopian novels, which leads to his questioning of the established order and to his rebellion against it.

-All this changes when he meets an informant named Clarisse, who makes him challenge his actions and convictions by revealing some of the real history of the US and the rise of the Ministry with him.
+His attitude further changes when he meets an informant, Clarisse.
+Montag's actions and convictions are challenged when she revealing some of the real history of the US and the rise of the Ministry.
 When he finally decides to rebel and understand how the "Eels" (book-reading outcasts) read, he comes to a realization—he now wants to read as well.